-There are two supported streaming types in the OnApp CDN – live streaming and on demand streaming.
-Only mp4 and flv files are currently supported by VoD streaming.
+There are two supported streaming types in the OnApp CDN – live streaming and on-demand streaming.
+To utilize CDN streaming service, you have to deploy CDN streaming Edge Server.

-Live streaming CDN allows to deliver the content to end users in a live broadcast mode.
-When using a live streaming CDN service, end user receive media the same time like a traditional broadcasting.
+Live Streaming CDN allows delivering the content to end users in a live broadcast mode.
+When using a live streaming CDN service, end users receive media the same time like a traditional broadcasting.

-Video On Demand streaming CDN allows to deliver video on request and makes it repeatedly accessed.
+Video On-Demand Streaming CDN allows delivering video on request and makes it repeatedly accessed.
 Consumers can control content and are able to fast forward or rewind it the same as live streaming.

 Setting up OnApp CDN includes: